 $ mv td-jdbc-0.2.10-jar-with-dependencies.jar /Applications/SQuirreLSQL.app/Contents/Resources/Java/lib/

 |The target directory is $SQUIRREL_SQL_INSTALL_PATH/lib/ on Windows and Linux.|

 Step 3: Add Treasure Data JDBC Driver

-Drivers at the left pane, and hit plus button to add a new driver.
+Drivers at the left pane, and click + (the plus sign) to add a new driver.

 - Name: Treasure Data

 - Example URL:

 Aliases tab on the left pane and click + (the plus sign) to add the Alias.

 - Name: Whatever you like

 - Driver: Treasure Data